|

 of them saw any action in the Nationals.

-Rudge and Ted Dick, this was
+Rudge and Ted Dick, Carry On Screaming was

 Fielding, Kenneth Williams and Jim Dale.